25prabhu10/notes/docs/Languages/CSS/Sass.md

 # Sass

 Syntactically Awesome Style Sheets (Sass) is a CSS pre-processor, this helps users to use features like variables, nesting, mixins, inheritance, and catch errors during compilation.
-These features help in writing well structured, readable, maintainable, and scalable CSS.
+These features help in writing well structured, readable, maintainable, and scalable CSS

-A stylesheet language initially designed by Hampton Catlin and developed by Nathan Weizenbaum and Chris Eppstein.
+A stylesheet language initially designed by Hampton Catlin and developed by Nathan Weizenbaum and Chris Eppstein

 ## Syntax